Resources

 • A team of experienced research coordinators who can help develop and initiate studies involving older adults across clinical settings

-• Access to older adult stakeholders, including those in rural and urban settings, who can provide feedback on emerging uses of AI and technologies.
-This includes access to trained research staff who can help develop and lead stakeholder research.
+• Access to older adult stakeholders, including those in rural and urban settings, who can provide feedback on emerging uses of AI and technologies; this includes access to trained research staff who can help develop and lead stakeholder research

 Engineering Resources